Key takeaways

 Comparing Abilify, Abilify Maintena, and Abilify Mycite

-There are other brand-name drugs available called Abilify Maintena and Abilify Mycite.
-Abilify, Abilify Maintena, and Abilify Mycite all contain the active ingredient aripiprazole.
+Abilify, Abilify Maintena, and Abilify Mycite are brand-name drugs that contain the active ingredient aripiprazole.

 Abilify Maintena is given as an intramuscular injection every 30 days.
 It contains an extended-release version of Abilify, which means it slowly releases aripiprazole over time.

-Abilify Mycite is an oral tablet that has a sensor to track when you take your dose.
+Abilify Mycite, which is no longer available, is an oral tablet that has a sensor to track when you take your dose.

 Abilify can cause certain side effects, some of which are more common than others.
-These side effects can vary depending on which condition the drug is being used to treat.
 The side effects may be temporary, lasting a few days to weeks.
-But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.
+But if they persist, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 These are just a few of the more common side effects that adults who took Abilify in clinical studies reported: